 On December 20, 2018, Amtrak entered into an agreement with a contractor to purchase 75 long distance diesel-electric passenger locomotives.
 On May 17, 2022, the Company executed options to purchase an additional 50 locomotives.
-As of September 30, 2023, the base price with change orders for the 125 locomotives is \$892 million.
+As of September 30, 2024, the base price with change orders for the 125 locomotives is \$899 million.
 The Company makes payments to the contractor pursuant to an approved payment schedule upon the contractor's successful completion of certain tasks (milestones) during the contract.
-As of September 30, 2023 and 2022, the Company has incurred \$454 million and \$386 million, respectively, in construction and other project-related costs, substantially all of which were capitalized when incurred under "Construction-in-progress" in the Consolidated Balance Sheets.
+As of September 30, 2024 and 2023, the Company has incurred \$529 million and \$454 million, respectively, in construction and other project-related costs, substantially all of which were capitalized when incurred under "Construction-in-progress" in the Consolidated Balance Sheets.
 Deliveries of the locomotives started in June 2021.
-As the locomotives are placed in service, the associated cost is moved from "Construction-in-progress" in the Consolidated Balance Sheet.
+As the locomotives are placed in service, the associated cost is moved from "Construction-in-progress" to "Locomotives" in the Consolidated Balance Sheet.

 Also on December 20, 2018, the Company entered into a TSSSA with the same contractor to provide technical support, spares, and other related services for the 23 year period commencing upon the acceptance of the first locomotive.
 Acceptance of the locomotive follows the delivery and testing by Amtrak and the FRA.
-The combined (base and options) price without escalation for the TSSSA is approximately \$419 million plus overhaul material costs within the contract period.
-As of September 30, 2023 and 2022, the Company has incurred \$3 million and \$1 million, respectively, in costs related to the TSSSA.
+The combined (base and options) price without escalation for the TSSSA is approximately \$420 million plus overhaul material costs within the contract period.
+As of September 30, 2024 and 2023, the Company has incurred \$9 million and \$3 million, respectively, in costs related to the TSSSA.